VimRyan/Neural-Network-from-Scratch/README.md

 ![My Image](Capture1.PNG)

 After training the Neural Network, it will be able to start making predicitions on what the current image is.
+More training cycles will increase its accuracy.

 ![My Image](Capture2.PNG)